 Lab Protocols will be provided to students.
-Lab kits need to be purchased from Mayville State University Bookstore.
 It is VERY beneficial to have the textbook (Visual Anatomy and Physioloy, Martini, Ober, Nath 1st ed) when filling out lab materials, worksheets, and quizzes.
 Online sources may be used to fill out lab assignments.